Skip to main content

 Trigger strategy

-• Keep shake trigger enabled for quick access in internal builds.
+• Keep shake trigger enabled for quick internal QA access.

-• Add manual trigger entry in Settings/Help for production UX clarity.
+• Add a manual trigger entry in Settings/Help for production UX clarity.

 • Disable shake if your app interaction model conflicts with motion gestures.